Male Breast Reduction Katy TX

 Surgery for gynecomastia involves a combination of liposuction and direct excision of the glandular tissue to restore the natural male contour of the chest.
 The surgery is performed on an outpatient basis and patients are instructed to wear a compression garment after surgery.
 By 6 weeks after surgery, patients are able to return to all physical activities.

-If you or your child is suffering from abnormal breast development, please contact our office today at 832-232-4263 and schedule an appointment to discuss your concerns with Dr. Das or Dr. Stephenson.
+If you or your child is suffering from abnormal breast development, please contact our office today at 832-232-4263 and schedule an appointment to discuss your concerns with Dr. Das.